EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 EMDR Therapy and Somatic Experiencing Techniques

 The procedure, which is normally done in a face-to-face session similar to psychotherapy, involves a client tracking his or her own "felt-sense" experience.
-SE is considered by its practitioners to be effective for Shock Trauma in the short term (typically one to six sessions).
-It is also considered effective for Developmental Trauma as an adjunct to more conventional psychotherapy that may span years.
+SE is considered by practitioners to be effective for "shock" trauma in the short term (typically one to six sessions).
+It is also considered effective for developmental trauma as an adjunct to or instead of more conventional psychotherapy that may span years.
 Somatic Experiencing is very effective when combined with EMDR sessions and traditional talk therapy or psychotherapy.

-Somatic Experiencing is considered by its practitioners to be useful for two broad categories of trauma: shock trauma and developmental trauma.
-Shock trauma is loosely defined as a single-episode traumatic event such as an accident, natural disaster, battlefield incident, etc. Developmental trauma refers to various kinds of psychological damage that occur during child development, such as: chronic abuse; insufficient attention and neglect from the primary caregivers; insufficient nurturing relationship with the parent.
+Somatic Experiencing is considered by practitioners to be useful for two broad categories of trauma: shock trauma and developmental trauma.
+Shock trauma is loosely defined as a single-episode traumatic event such as an accident, natural disaster, battlefield incident, etc. Developmental trauma refers to various kinds of psychological damage that occur during child development, such as: chronic abuse, insufficient attention and neglect from primary caregivers and insufficient nurturing relationship with the parent.